-Figure 6. (a) OCP recording for steel clamp S.214 for 30 minutes, before the linear polarization test compared to the two low-carbon clamp samples S.200 and S.245; (b) Tafel curve of steel clamp S.214 and fitted model by linear extrapolation method compared to the two low-carbon clamp samples S.200 and S.245.
-The tests were conducted in the 0.97 %w/w synthesized atmospheric pollutants electrolyte.
+Figure 6. (a) OCP recording for steel clamp S.214 for 30 minutes, before the linear polarisation test, compared to the two low-carbon clamp samples, S.200 and S.245; (b) Tafel curve of steel clamp S.214 and fitted model by linear extrapolation method compared to the two low-carbon clamp samples, S.200 and S.245.
+The tests were conducted in the 0.97 %w/w synthesised atmospheric pollutants electrolyte.

 Table 3.
-Free corrosion potential values recorded at OC conditions before the potentiodynamic tests and Tafel extrapolation results calculated for three clamp samples after linear polarization in the 0.97 %w/w atmospheric pollutants electrolyte.
+Free corrosion potential values recorded under OC conditions before the potentiodynamic tests, and Tafel extrapolation results calculated for the three clamp samples after linear polarisation in the 0.97 %w/w atmospheric pollutants electrolyte.